Daantjuh3221/mobile-development_Picture-Quiz/README.md

     -

-### 7. In the level 1 example the following code was used: btnConfirm.setOnClickListener What is a listener and what is the underlying design pattern?
+### 7. In the level 1 example the following code was used: btnConfirm.setOnClickListener What is a listener and what is the underlying design pattern"?"

     - You have all kind of listeners.
 The setOnClickListener is used to check if a component is clicked on, when this happend the code in the listener will be executed